 - Burkina Faso is home to the world's fastest-growing displacement crisis, with the number of people forced from their homes increasing tenfold.
 More than a million people are displaced today.

 - In Burkina Faso, Mali, and western Niger, the number of internally displaced persons has risen to more than 2.1 million

 - This year, 14.4 million people in the affected regions need urgent assistance, including 5.4 million food insecure people.

 For more detailed background and policy recommendations to address the situation, you can read Peace in the Sahel: Policy Recommendations for the U.S. Government.

 The Catholic Church of West Africa expressed an urgent need to explore how CRS and the Church can help West African communities overcome obstacles and build lasting peace.

 Together, we launched the Sahel Peace Initiative to raise awareness of the crisis, advocate for change, and mobilize humanitarian and development actions to save lives in Mali, Burkina Faso, Niger, Cote d'Ivoire, and Ghana.
 We have also completed a conflict assessment of the Liptako-Gourma region, which borders Burkina Faso, Mali, and Niger to help us better understand one part of this complex issue.
-This report, called Steps Towards Peace, is available for all governmental partners, private partners, donors and members of the pubic to review.
+This report, called Steps Towards Peace, is available for all governmental partners, private partners, donors and members of the public to review.

 To date, CRS and local partners have provided more than 320,000 people in Mali, Burkina Faso, Niger - both those displaced as well as families hosting them - with cash distributions, water, food, and shelter since 2019.
 We are also continuing our work to provide healthcare, education, and agricultural assistance like introducing new technologies, crop varieties, and techniques, as well as carrying out peacebuilding activities, all with the goal of preventing and de-escalating the humanitarian and security crises.